MYTHLANDE TALESThis was one of the first Mythlande stories I wrote. It is when I began figuring out the actual size and scope of the Six Realm.

 His Hunter Twyst still pointed toward the mountains, but the trail on the ground had disappeared.
 The brothers were using Zlips now, quick magical doorways to travel short distances.
 They usually only worked for a line of sight or if you had been someplace before.
 Zlips also required a lot of energy.
 The Hunter waved his hand, and the Enurii flew back to him and hovered.
 He opened a Thre'sh, purple rings appeared revealing a doorway to more landscape just like he was in now.
 The Vagari stepped through, followed by his little flying sentinels.
 He created another Hunter Twyst, and when his floating orbs were in position, he started tracking again.

 He could not help the unfortunate victims here, but hopefully, he could prevent another bloody massacre.
-Time went slowly by and still no signs.
+Time went slowly by, and still no signs.
 I have been so busy following this ilk that I have not reasoned out how they got here to this planet in the first place.
-There is more than the three.
+There are more than three.
 They must have a pun’chyr or some Mind Essence ally.

 The missing third brother was grinning amused, not concerned at all that his companion lay convulsing on the ground.
 The Tira’Dinn kept approaching, stepping closer.
 Something on the murderer's boots flared with white light, and something struck Kry with a toxic Skrach.